 - Heavily mission-driven goals

-1. Why You Might Need to Hire a Nonprofit Human Resources Consultant
+- What to Look For in a Nonprofit Human Resources Consultant

 - The organization is going through a transitional period.
 Times of quick growth or changes in leadership are typical examples.
-These periods are great opportunities for organizations to make any important changes or updates to their human resources structures.
+These periods are great opportunities for organizations to make any important changes or updates to their human resources structures that they might have been putting off.

 - The nonprofit is experiencing retention or recruitment issues.
 Nonprofits experience these issues like any other type of organization, and HR often represents the first line of defense for combatting turnover and developing stronger, more holistic compensation strategies.